-If the referral needs to be made out of area, the staff member or Helpline Co-ordinator will find the persons Local Authority and refer to the relevant department.
+If the referral needs to be made out of area, the staff member will find the persons Local Authority and refer to the relevant department.

 Stage 4: In all cases, records must be kept of all conversations, observations and reasons for decisions.
 A decision to take no further action or monitor a situation is as serious as a decision to take action or make a referral out.